God’s Rainbow

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.

 Walking to my room, my daughter called for me to come outside.
-I hurried out and to my delight, directly over our house, was a rainbow.
+So, I hurried out.
+Directly over our house was a rainbow.
 God’s rainbow.

 When God sent a rainbow to the earth, it came with a promise.
-Seeing the rainbow flooded my mind with many other promises God has made to mankind.
-It redirected my mind back to know God’s got this.
-He is still in control no matter what the circumstances are.
+Seeing the rainbow flooded my mind with many other promises God has made.
+It redirected my mind.
+God had this.
+He is still in control no matter the circumstances.

 Instantly, those burdensome worry chains broke off.
 I cried again, but this time it was because I knew God had heard my prayers of concern and provided a reminder of His great sovereignty.

-Friend, are you also distraught with worry and concerns about these times?
-Please know the peace and comfort God provided for me, He will also provide for you.
+Are you also distraught with worry and concerns?
+You can experience the same peace and comfort God provided for me.
 Anyone whose heart seeks after God will find that He will provide exactly what we need and when we need it.
-Why?
-Because God’s love for you is deeper than you could ever imagine.
+God’s love for us is deeper than we can ever imagine.

 Heavenly Father, You are always with me.
-I give you thanks that even on the bad days, You are there.
+So, I give you thanks that even on the bad days, You are there.
 I ask You to restore hope and healing to each of my friends.
 Help me to extend Your love to everyone in my sphere of influence.
+In Jesus’ name, amen.

 Genre: Non-fiction